 Without a strong data management strategy and framework, it’s easy to lose sight of how data is being used and shared, particularly internally.
 When teams do not know where or how to find data, they are more likely to create data copies that elude governance teams.
 In turn, this introduces risk of inadequate data access control policies and unauthorized access.

 Weak data management processes prevent data engineering and operations teams from applying effective data access controls and limit the ability to oversee data sharing and use throughout an organization.
-Modern data management strategies and frameworks should prioritize cloud data access control as a critical factor in utilizing data to its fullest potential while maintaining its privacy and security.
+Modern data management strategies and frameworks should prioritize data security and access control as critical factors in utilizing data to its fullest potential while maintaining its privacy and security.

 2. Perceived Regulatory Prohibitions

-As data security compliance laws and regulations become more ubiquitous, CDOs see data sharing as increasingly challenging.
+As data compliance laws and regulations become more ubiquitous, CDOs see data sharing as increasingly challenging.
 This is particularly pronounced for external data sharing.
-Many regulations require a high degree of transparency as to how exactly data is being used; explicit opt-in from data subjects regarding data collection and usage; and comprehensive auditing capabilities to prove organizations are in compliance with all applicable laws and regulations.
+Many regulations require a high degree of transparency as to how exactly data is being used; explicit opt-in from data subjects regarding data collection and usage; and comprehensive data audit trails to prove organizations are in compliance with all applicable laws and regulations.
 These strict requirements can become nonstarters for data sharing, or at the very least limit data sharing initiatives.

 One of the most complicated facets of compliant data sharing is how to translate legal jargon into policy.
 This is compounded by the need for data use agreements between organizations when data is shared externally.
 Without the right tools and processes in place, approval workflows between legal/compliance teams, data engineering/operations teams, and any third parties can be slow and disjointed.

 Perhaps the most straightforward way to bypass this barrier is with a combination of legal automation and human inspection, which vastly reduces the time needed for approval processes.
-Tools that simplify the process by writing policies in plain English make it easier for technical and non-technical users alike to easily understand policies.
+Tools that simplify the data policy authoring process by offering plain language and as-code options make it easier for technical and non-technical users alike to easily understand policies.

 3. Risk Assessment of Security